Mathematics Education Leadership

 - EDRS 824: Mixed Methods Research: Integrating Qualitative and Quantitative Approaches (3 credit hours)

-- EDRS 825: Advanced Research Methods in Self-Study (3 credit hours)
+- EDRS 825: y New Advanced Research Methods in Self-Study of Professional Practice (3 credit hours)

 - EDRS 826: Qualitative Case Study Methods (3 credit hours)

 - EDRS 827: Development and Validation of Assessment Scales (3 credit hours)